ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter5.md

 The initial value of the sum is stored in 'initialSum' with zero.
 When for loops starts its iteration, initialSum is captured in value called 'sumOnUpdate'.
 In the body of for loop, the returned value from the last expression is stored in 'sumOnUpdate' for the next iteration.
 Since we are adding value loaded from 'data' and passing it to 'sumOnUpdate', 'sumOnUpdate' in the next iteration will equal ('sumOnUpdate' in current iteration + loaded value from 'data).
 When this procedure continues, we end up adding all elements in 'data'.
 The return value of the for loop is the value of the 'sumOnUpdate' updated from the last iteration.
 Therefore, 'result' becomes the result we want.

+We can use iterator variables when we need to use the result of the body expression of for, but please note that number of return values and number of iterator variables should match unless there are no iterator variables

 If we don't require any iterator variables, we can omit bracket '[]', and for loop won't return any values.

 #### Automatically generating nested for loops